cs230-stanford/website-2018-winter/_posts/2018-02-01-tensorflow-psp.md

 For an official __introduction__ to the tensorflow concepts of `Graph()` and `Session()`, check out the [official introduction on tensorflow.org](https://www.tensorflow.org/get_started/get_started#tensorflow_core_tutorial).

-For a __simple example on MNIST__, read [the official tutorial](https://www.tensorflow.org/get_started/mnist/beginners), but keep in mind that some of the techniques are not recommended for big projects (they use `placeholders` instead of the new `tf.data` pipeline, don't use `tf.layers`, etc.).
+For a __simple example on MNIST__, read [the official tutorial](https://www.tensorflow.org/get_started/mnist/beginners), but keep in mind that some of the techniques are not recommended for big projects (they use `placeholders` instead of the new `tf.data` pipeline, they don't use `tf.layers`, etc.).

 For a more __detailed tour__ of Tensorflow, reading the [programmer's guide](https://www.tensorflow.org/programmers_guide/) is definitely worth the time.
-You'll learn more about Tensors, Variables, Graphs and Session, as well as the saving mechanism or how to import data.
+You'll learn more about Tensors, Variables, Graphs and Sessions, as well as the saving mechanism or how to import data.

 For a __more advanced use__ with concrete examples and code, we recommend reading [the relevant tutorials](https://www.tensorflow.org/tutorials/) for your project.
 You'll find good code and explanations, going from [sequence-to-sequence in Tensorflow](https://www.tensorflow.org/tutorials/seq2seq) to an [introduction to TF layers for convolutionnal Neural Nets](https://www.tensorflow.org/tutorials/layers#getting_started).